 Shea was born in Vancouver, raised in the Tri-Cities, and now calls Langley home.
-After attending secondary school she studied political science and economics at the University of Victoria, and graduated with distinction in 2015.
-She then worked in administration for two years before beginning law school at the University of British Columbia in 2017.
+She studied political science and economics at the University of Victoria, before moving on to law school at the University of British Columbia.
 At law school, Shea knew from the start she wanted to be a “people lawyer”.
 To that end she spent a semester at UBC’s Indigenous Community Legal Clinic, where she assisted individuals with a variety of legal issues.

-Shea is Metis on her father’s side and can trace her family line back to Louis Riel and beyond.
+Shea is a member of the Métis Nation of British Columbia.
 In addition to law, she is passionate about Indigenous reconciliation.
 She has strong Canadian roots and enjoys travelling throughout the country visiting friends and family.
-She also has a love for classical literature, history, and decades music.
+She also has a love for classical literature, history, and her two family miniature schnauzers.

 Memberships and Professional Affiliations:

 - Canadian Bar Association

 - Called to the Bar in British Columbia, 2021